Do You Smooch Your Pooch?

 Viruses (such as the flu) tend to stick to one species, but if your immune system is compromised at all, you should definitely fend off Fido.
 People recovering from organ transplants, fighting cancer, or living with HIV should avoid kissing pets.

 Your Carson City dental team loves dogs as much as anyone, but we want our patients to have healthy mouths, too.
-If you have any questions or concerns about dog kisses or oral hygiene, get in touch with Drs.
-Euse & Wright at Advanced Dentistry by Design today.
+If you have any questions or concerns about dog kisses or oral hygiene, get in touch with Dr. Clint Euse, Dr. Kelly Euse, Dr. Randy Wright, and Dr. Matt Lisenby at Advanced Dentistry by Design today.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.